-Competitive bidding for State-owned power plants (NREA through EPC) Description NREA is both the National Agency for developing renewable energy and public investor, as requested by a Presidential Decree in 2009, requiring building wind power plants either by NREA or through usufruct system.
+Competitive bidding for State-owned power plants (NREA through EPC) Description NREA is both the National Agency for developing renewable energy and public investor, as requested by a Presidentia Decree in 2009, requiring building wind power plants either by NREA or through usufruct system.
 Eligible technologies Wind-PV-CSP Implementing model The governmental wind, CSP and PV projects are developed, owned and operated by NREA.
 The projects are financed by multilateral and bilateral financial institutions or governments and are open to public bidding for project development phase and construction phase.
 The international or governmental financing from donors allows NREA to act as project developer.
 Competitive bidding from NREA for EPC services.
-Competitive blading from NKEA for EPC services.
-Implementing Authority NREA, as project developer Multilateral financing institutions Stakeholders involved National and international firms for feasibility study, environmental assessment, financial and economic study etc. EPCs for construction phase O&M operators Value The tariff is defined by EgyptERA and approved by the Cabinet of Ministers Duration 20 years Wind Duration 25 years Solar Strength points Planning and centralized public management of large scale power plants for long-term strategy Attractive for international multilateral banks financing Huge market for EPC companies at guaranteed conditions Improvement of capacity and skills
+Implementing Authority NREA, as project developer Stakeholders involved Multilateral financing institutions National and international firms for feasibility study, environmental assessment, financial and economic study etc. EPCs for construction phase O&M operators Value The tariff is defined by EgyptERA and approved by the Cabinet of Ministers Duration 20 years Wind 25 years Solar Strength points Planning and centralized public management of large scale power plants for long-term strategy Attractive for international multilateral banks financing Huge market for EPC companies at guaranteed conditions Improvement of capacity and skills